Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.weekly.2024.41.md

 - [x] [[torchcell.datamodules.cell]] should create indices just based off what it inherits from the dataset.
 It should not have to iterate over data.
 - [x] Add a method to summarize split details. → this works nice for now.
 - [x] Contacted [[ncsa.help]] about `vm` activation

-- [ ] Create [[torchcell.datamodules.perturbation_subset]] to make sure that we have all single perturbations, and then equal counts of 2 and 3 from there. with increasing dataset sizes.
-We should be able to use the `split_index` for this
+- [x] Create [[torchcell.datamodules.perturbation_subset]] to make sure that we have all single perturbations, and then equal counts of 2 and 3 from there. with increasing dataset sizes.
+We should be able to use the `split_index` for this. → It looks pretty good for now.

 - [ ] Create dataset subsets. `1e4`, `5e4` ,`1e5`, `5e5` ,`1e6`, and `all`.
+- [ ] Create tables of subsets.
+- [ ] Create plots of subsets.

 - [ ] Write DiffPool Model.
 Match model hyperparameters to DCell.
 Make sure all intermediates includes attention and pool mapping are returned and can be inspected for interpretability.
 - [ ] Write Training Script for DiffPool